 - Oxygen: Required to support fire

-- Ignition: Heat energy required to start fire
+- Ignition: Heat energy required to start a fire

-Fire / explosion can happen only if all three are present together in appropriate proposition.
+Fire/explosion can happen only if all three are present together in an appropriate proposition.

-Flashpoint- Lowest liquid temperature at which, under certain standardized conditions, a liquid gives off vapours in a quantity such as to be capable of forming an ignitable vapour/air mixture.
-It is the vapour that mixes with air to form flammable vapour.
+Flashpoint- The lowest liquid temperature at which, under certain standardized conditions, a liquid gives off vapours in a quantity such as to be capable of forming an ignitable vapour/air mixture.
+It is the vapour that mixes with air to form a flammable vapour.

-Lower Explosive Level (LEL): Concentration of flammable gas or vapour in air, below which the gas atmosphere is not explosive.
+Lower Explosive Level (LEL): Concentration of flammable gas or vapor in the air, below which the gas atmosphere is not explosive.

-Upper Explosive Level (UEL): Concentration of flammable gas or vapour in air, above which the gas atmosphere is not explosive.
+Upper Explosive Level (UEL): Concentration of flammable gas or vapor in the air, above which the gas atmosphere is not explosive.

 Ignition energy (Fig. 2): Minimum energy of a spark that can ignite a flammable gas or vapour.

-Ignition temperature (Fig. 2): Lowest temperature at which flammable gas or vapour gets ignited by itself.
+Ignition temperature (Fig. 2): The lowest temperature at which flammable gas or vapor gets ignited by itself.

 Vapour density (Fig. 2): Density of a vapour or gas relative to the density of air, at same temperature and pressure.